Why IrelandMe

 About This Tour

-The Cliffs of Moher are Ireland’s number one natural attraction, and this full-day tour gets you there and back from Dublin without the stress of driving.
-The journey west is half the experience - you cross the Irish midlands, stop in a picture-perfect fishing village, and drive through the otherworldly Burren before arriving at 214 metres of sheer Atlantic cliff face.
+The Cliffs of Moher are Ireland’s most visited natural attraction, and this full-day tour gets you there and back from Dublin without the stress of driving yourself.
+The journey west is half the experience - you cross the Irish midlands, make a stop in a picture-perfect fishing village, and drive through the otherworldly Burren before arriving at 214 metres of sheer Atlantic cliff face.

-You get a full two hours at the Cliffs themselves, which is plenty of time to walk the cliff-top paths, take in the views of the Aran Islands and Galway Bay, and visit the Atlantic Edge Exhibition in the eco-friendly visitor centre built into the hillside.
-On clear days the views stretch to the mountains of Connemara.
-If conditions allow, there is also an optional boat cruise beneath the cliffs (seasonal, extra cost) that gives you a completely different perspective on the scale of the rock face.
+You get a full two hours at the Cliffs, which is plenty of time to walk the cliff-top paths, take in the views of the Aran Islands and Galway Bay, and visit the Atlantic Edge Exhibition in the eco-friendly visitor centre built into the hillside.
+On clear days the views stretch all the way to the mountains of Connemara.
+If conditions allow, there’s also an optional boat cruise beneath the cliffs (seasonal, extra cost) that gives you a completely different perspective on the scale of the rock face from below.

-The route also takes in the Burren, one of Europe’s most unusual landscapes - a vast expanse of cracked limestone pavement where rare wildflowers push through ancient rock.
-Your guide will point out the 28 species of orchid that grow here in season, along with the prehistoric dolmens and ring forts scattered across the terrain.
-A stop for lunch at a local west coast village rounds out a day that covers the best of Ireland’s wild Atlantic coastline.
+The route takes in the Burren as well - one of Europe’s most unusual landscapes, a vast expanse of cracked limestone pavement where rare wildflowers push through ancient rock.
+Your guide will point out the 28 species of orchid that grow here in season, alongside the prehistoric dolmens and ring forts scattered across the terrain.
+A lunch stop at a local west coast village rounds out a day that covers the best of Ireland’s wild Atlantic coastline.

 What’s Included